 Our curriculum intent is that every child becomes a musician.
-Through high quality teaching students develop a passion for music through their engagement and achievement.
+Through high quality teaching every child can fulfil their God given potential and develop a passion for music through their engagement and achievement.
 Our curriculum is broad, balanced and vibrant allowing students to develop the three core skills of performing, composing and appraising.

 In Year 8 and 9 students explore a range of musical genres while continuing to develop the three core skills.
 Performance skills, both solo and ensemble are improved with expert tuition and focused practice on a range of instruments.
 Compositional skills underpinned by a secure knowledge of music theory with the support of music notation and production software enable students to produce their own original music in a chosen style.
 Appraising and listening skills are developed as students learn how to identify musical features and discuss the musical context using appropriate musical terminology.
 Students will complete Key Stage 3 with the necessary skill set required to succeed at GCSE Music, in performing, composing and appraising.